 - 2 medium carrots julienned

-- 3 tablespoon gluten-free soy sauce I use Tamari
+- 3 tablespoons soy sauce I use Tamari, is gluten-free

 - 1 teaspoon sesame oil